Mirror83/restful_payment_gateway_api/README.md

    Create the repository, and before continuing the deployment process, you need to add the Paystack test secret key as a repository secret.
    To do this:
+   - Got to the settings page of your repository
+   - In the security section of the sidebar select *Secrets and Variables* and then click *Actions*
+   - Click the *Secrets* tab
+   - Create a new secret with the key `PAYSTACK_TEST_SECRET_KEY` and the actual key as the value.
       - TODO: Add steps

    This is necessary because the GitHub Actions